trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

 The proposal must contain the following sections:
 - Your names
 - Introduction to your idea
-- Requirements in brief
+- Requirements in brief.
+Just some bullet points on what your application or library should be able to do in order for the project to be deemed successful.
-- The dependencies you want to use
+- The dependencies you want to use (use <https://lib.rs> to discover crates)
 - Optional: A rudimentary diagram of the architecture

 Of course, if you want to discuss your idea before handing in your proposal, or if you have any other questions, please reach out via Discord.